Teranur/Dataquest_manchester_property/README.md

 # Manchester Property Sales Challenge — Submission

 This repository contains the data, code, and analysis for the Manchester Property Sales Challenge.
-The project focuses on exploring, cleaning, and analyzing property sales data for Greater Manchester, using `polars` for data processing and documented in a Jupyter notebook.
+The project focuses on exploring, cleaning, and analyzing property sales data for Greater Manchester, using `polars` for data processingm, documented in a Jupyter notebook and data wrangler for an initial visual analysis.

 ---